ferociousdiablo/arduflower/README.md

 I was working on a sound reactive mode, but as this is my first Arduino project from scratch that part is stumping me for now.
 I have the input side all worked out using a voltage divider for a line in input and get what look like useful readings from the analog input, but am unsure how to make a BPM detector that would work alongside my code for the moonflower patterns.
 I will keep working on it but if anyone can suggest how to do it I would be very grateful!

+The fan in the picture is a 12v fan, its connected to the spare pads on the PSU which are putting out around 4.2v under load.
+Its just to keep some air flowing through the light.
+Due to being a 12v fan running on 4.2v it is almost silent.

 Some code is borrowed from the fastLED and fastLED matrix example files, they have been a great resource for learning how to address the matrix.

 If anyone knows of a way to get this any brighter I am open to all suggestions!